-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEARS ENDED JUNE 30, 2010 and 2009
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEARS ENDED JUNE 30, 2011 and 2010

-These two statements report the Plan's net assets held in trust for pension benefits (net assets) the difference between assets and liabilities as one way to measure the Plan's financial position.
-Over time, increases and decreases in the Plan's net assets are one indicator of whether its financial health is improving or deteriorating.
+These two statements report the Plan's net assets held in trust for pension benefits.
+Net assets, the difference between assets and liabilities, measure the Plan's financial position.
+Over time, increases and decreases in the Plan's net assets indicate whether its financial health is improving or deteriorating.
 Other factors, such as market conditions, should also be considered in measuring the Plan's overall financial position.